nicbuitr/react-sass-parcel-boilerplate/README.md

 ## Information:

-This project is a boilerplate which as its name describes, is built with React.js, SAAS and Parcel Bundler.
+This project is a boilerplate which as its name describes, is built with React.js, SASS and Parcel Bundler.

 ## Changes (DD/MM/AAAA)